@ud-viz/widget_sparql

 Table

 The table view features a filter for searching for data within a column.
 In addition rows can be sorted in ascending or descending order by column.
+The table also provides features for filtering and ordering the table contents.

 Table view demonstraction